Rory A. Myer, M.D.

 What are surgical options for correction of hyperopia (farsightedness)?

-Wavefront-guided LASIK and LASEK are approved for correction of farsightedness.
+Wavefront-guided LASIK and PRK are approved for correction of farsightedness.

 How does laser vision correction work?

 Laser vision correction changes the curvature of the cornea, one of the structures of the eye that focuses light on the retina.
 If the eye is too large or the cornea’s curvature too great, light focuses improperly and distant objects appear blurred.
 This is called nearsightedness or myopia.
 If the cornea’s curvature is too flat, close objects appear blurred.
 This is called farsightedness or hyperopia.
 With the laser we can reshape the contour of the cornea by sculpting extremely small amounts of corneal tissue.
-The four types of laser treatment we use are called Wavefront-guided LASIK, LASIK, PRK and LASEK.
+The two types of laser treatment we use are called Wavefront-guided LASIK and PRK.

 Am I a good candidate for laser surgery?